-An Internet browser is a program that lets you navigate the World Wide Web or view HTML pages on a CD or DVD or on your hard disk.
+An Internet browser is a program that lets you navigate the World Wide Web or view HTML pages on a CD or DVD disc or on your hard disk.
 [It's likely to be what you are using to view this page if you are reading this on a computer!]

-A browser displays web pages, keeps track of where you've been, and remembers the places you want to return to.
+A browser displays web pages, keeps track of where you've been, and remembers the places you might want to return to.

 More information is available over the Internet every day, and more tasks can be done.
 You can buy books, check on your bank account, buy and sell stocks, even order pizza over the Internet.
 But you have to have a browser to do it.